 It’s hard to find women’s Xcel Drylocks these days, but the O’Neill Psycho series works just as well.
 O’Neill is one of the two oldest wetsuit makers in the biz, for a very good reason.
 This is a top of the line suit for year-round use.

 The Every Day Surfer Who Wants the Best

-Made with very high-quality Yamamoto neoprene, the difference between a suit like a Feral and the above Xcel is night and day.
-The Feral is lighter, simpler, fits better, and is far more durable.
+Made with very high-quality Yamamoto neoprene, the difference between a suit like a FERAL and the above Xcel is night and day.
+The FERAL is lighter, simpler, fits better, and is far more durable.
 The superior neoprene quality leaps out at you instantly.
 Because of the great rubber, the suits don’t need the heat-retaining liners of their more expensive brethren.
 They aren’t the only brand out there using Yamamoto but their prices are often the best and the quality is great.